dgurkaynak/kmeans-iris/README.md

 ## Installation & Running

 - Clone the repo
-- Install the dependencies with `npm i`
-- Open `src/index.html` in your favorite browser
+- Open `index.html` in your favorite browser